-The FDA fast track designation for rivipansel and uproleselan and additional breakthrough therapy designation for uproleselan may not actually lead to a faster development or regulatory review or approval process.
+The FDA fast track designation and additional breakthrough therapy designation for uproleselan may not actually lead to a faster development or regulatory review or approval process.

-If a drug is intended for the treatment of a serious or life-threatening disease or condition and the drug demonstrates the potential to address unmet medical needs for this disease or condition, the drug sponsor may apply for FDA fast track designation.
+If a drug is intended for the treatment of a serious or life-threatening disease or condition and the drug demonstrates the potential to address unmet medical needs for this disease or condition, the drug sponsor may apply for the FDA fast track designation.
 If fast track designation is obtained, the FDA may initiate review of sections of a new drug application, or NDA, before the application is complete.
 This "rolling review" is available if the applicant provides, and the FDA approves, a schedule for submission of the individual sections of the application.

-Although we have obtained a fast track designation from the FDA for rivipansel to treat VOC and for uproleselan to treat AML and breakthrough therapy designation for uproleselan to treat AML, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
+Although we have obtained a fast track designation from the FDA for uproleselan to treat AML and breakthrough therapy designation for uproleselan to treat AML, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 Our fast track designation may be withdrawn by the FDA if it believes that the designation is no longer supported by data from our clinical development programs.
-Our fast track designation does not guarantee that we will qualify for or be able to take advantage of the expedited review procedures or that we will ultimately obtain regulatory approval of rivipansel or uproleselan.
+Our fast track designation does not guarantee that we will qualify for or be able to take advantage of the expedited review procedures or that we will ultimately obtain regulatory approval of uproleselan.